cchiu727/CPSC-335-Project-Algorithms/README.md

 Since C++ cannot make actual shapes in code, we used numbers to represent the light and dark circles.
 0 represents the dark circles and 1 represents the light circles

 #Requirements
+The only thing you need is the cpp files themselves.
+Nothing extra is needed other than basic Linux commands.

 #Installation
 Install this code by simply downloading it and running it normally in Tuffix